prissilla-escobar/TicTacToe-FinalMod1Solo/README.md

 ## Learning Goals
 - Create an application completely independently without step-by-step instructions
 - Further understanding of logic behind creation of functions
-- Importance of manipulating the data model before the DOM
+- Understanding the importance of manipulating the data model before the DOM
-- Understanding the importants of haiving an eye for detail
+- Understanding the importantce of having an eye for detail

 ## Wins + Challenges
 A win overall for me was writing the JavaScript behavior.
 This was the first time that I was not given step by step tasks to take in order to create an application and the first time on my own as well.
 Once I finished my HTML and CSS, I really struggled on where to even start with JavaScript.
 I took a day off and started writing the logic on my own in a notebook.
 Once I got the courage to put my hands on the keyboard, it was hard to stop.